Lucien-Aibel-Champlain/rest-liberties-shops/documentation.md

 ```
 https://rest-liberties-shops.libertiesshops.workers.dev/items?item=Apple&category=Produce
 ```
-There are four types of filter
+There are four types of filter.
 ```
 type= (filters by type of store)
 category= (filters by item category)